Harambe Market at Disney Animal Kingdom | 5 Tastes of Africa. Post sponsored by Walt Disney World. All delicious and magical opinions are my own.

 With the Harambe Market now open, you can now get a real sense of the biggest expansion in the area.
 Listen to the sounds of the Wildlife Express train as you eat, take in the sights of the 1960s inspired water tower and African wall art (did you find the adorable Mickey art?),

-and enjoy unique photo opportunities all while experiencing the flavors of Africa.
+and enjoy unique photo opportunities (like two of the most popular Disney Walls, the “You Are Most Beautiful”) all while experiencing the flavors of Africa.
 Now if we can just get that Watermelon Lemonade on tap….

 Have you experienced the new Harambe Market at Disney’s Animal Kingdom?

 My family and I were invited to attend this special Harambe Market media day and received free passes and food vouchers.
 All magical opinions are my own.
-Be sure to follow Saving Said Simply via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for family travel, Orlando theme park updates and more.
+Be sure to follow Raising Whasians for family travel, Orlando theme park updates and more.